danielksb/web-shop-demo/README.md

 Welcome to the Web Shop in C11 project!
 This is a personal endeavor designed to deepen understanding in C11, Unix socket programming, C error and memory handling, and system programming in general.
 Please be aware that this project is purely a hobby undertaking and is neither intended for commercial use nor positioned as a practical open-source application.
 The primary goal is to foster a hands-on learning experience in low-level programming concepts.

+The server and the client employ their own protocol rather than HTTP, adding an extra layer of interest to the project.
+Deviating from a battle-tested standard provides a refreshing vintage vibe and simplifies certain aspects while introducing challenges in other areas.

 ## Build Instructions

 To build the project, use the following commands: